wmjordan/Codist/README.md

 <img src="doc/super-quick-info-csharp-options.png" title="" alt="Super Quick Info - Options" width="617">

-* **Use enhanced symbol signature style** is a new setting in version 6.6, enabled by default, which optimizes the display of symbol signatures with a reorganized layout.
+* **Use enhanced symbol signature style** is enabled by default, which optimizes the display of symbol signatures with a reorganized layout.
 The layout is especially optimized for long and complex signatures, yet ordinary short symbols can also benefit from it.
 The following is an example for the style.
 A large icon on the top-left part of the quick info can be clicked and brings out a menu for symbol analysis.
 Next to the icon is the name of the symbol standing out with larger text.
 Clicking on the name can jump to its definition.
 The parameters for the method are listed next.
 The reorganized layout never breaks the parameter type from its name, so it is easier to find out and locate each parameter type and name.
 Beneath the signature is the containing type of the symbol, as well the kind of the symbol.
 And the member type (return value) of the symbol is under the containing type.
   ![C# optimized quick info](doc/csharp-optimized-quick-info.png)

 * **Highlight current syntax node in code editor** will draw polygonal markers the syntax node related to the place where Quick Info is triggered.